 For a specific situation: WhatsApp +15595666666 (note: "decision map").
 15 minutes, I tell you whether your case is a yes, a no, or "solve something else first."
 No fee.
 I say no when no is the answer.

-Full archive plus 70+ real approvals: WWW.USA60.COM · Antigua page: WWW.USA60.COM/antigua-passport/ · Decision map: WWW.USA60.COM/decision-map/
+Full archive plus 70+ real approvals: WWW.USA60.COM · Antigua page: WWW.USA60.COM/antigua-passport/ · Decision map: WWW.USA60.COM/about/

 FAQ